Note: The first version of this article was released on 1 October 2020 and updated on 1 February 2022

 The warm-up felt horrible, then I tried using a belt, and surprisingly it felt worse.
-I decided to continue without a belt.
-Everything felt more comfortable starting from the 40×5 set, but felt some sensation holding the lockout, thus using soft lockout for the rest of the workout.
+So I decided to continue without a belt.
+Everything felt more comfortable starting from the 40×5 set.
+Still, I felt some sensation holding the lockout, thus using soft lockout for the rest of the workout.

 I can immediately walk without limping after the squat.

 Day 8 – Tuesday:

 60x5x3.
 Easy, with a low arch.

 40×5, 50×5, 60×5, 70×5, 80×5.

 Felt a minor sensation on my right glutes during ascend and when sticking my arse back during setup.
 But, as always, after training, it felt terrific; it reduced stiffness around the lower back and hip area.